A Few More Winter Tips…

 - Step, don’t jump, from vehicles and equipment.

-- Walk in designated walkways as much as possible – taking shortcuts over snow piles and areas where snow and ice removal is not feasible can be hazardous.
+- Walk in walkways as much as possible – taking shortcuts over snow piles and areas where snow and ice removal is not feasible can be hazardous.

 - Plan ahead – give yourself sufficient time and plan your route.